Ghost word

 A ghost word is a word published in a dictionary or similarly authoritative reference work even though it had not previously had any meaning or been used intentionally.
-A ghost word generally originates from a typographical or linguistic error, taken as an unfamiliar word by readers.
+A ghost word generally originates from readers interpreting a typographical or linguistic error as a word they are not familiar with, and then publishing that word elsewhere under the misconception that it is an established part of the language.

-Once authoritatively published, a ghost word occasionally may be copied widely and enter legitimate usage, or it may eventually be expunged by more fastidious lexicographers.
+Once authoritatively published, a ghost word occasionally may be copied widely and enter legitimate usage, or it may eventually be discovered and removed from dictionaries.

 Origin

 The term was coined by Professor Walter William Skeat in his annual address as president of the Philological Society in 1886:

 It turned out that "kimes" was a misprint for "knives", but the word gained currency for some time.
-A more drastic example followed, also cited in Skeat's address:
+Skeat continued with a more drastic example:

 One edition of The Monastery containing the misprint was published by the Edinburgh University Press in 1820.

 More examples

 In his address, Skeat exhibited about 100 more specimens that he had collected.